 Gathering is usually one of my least favourite sewing tasks but I did three rows of gathering stitches as suggested and really took my time which produced a much better result than usual.

-Naturally I had to finish it off with one of my "contains cat hair" labels, currently sold out, but click here if you want to know when they're back in stock!
+Naturally I had to finish it off with one of my "contains cat hair" labels, available here.

 I used Made By Rae's facing trick to get this lovely neat finish

 I cannot overstate how much I LOVE this dress and it was honestly so hard leaving it on the shop mannequin!
-I know I always say it, but I still definitely be making more Indigo dresses.
+I know I always say it, but I will definitely be making more Indigo dresses.
 It’s such a great base for hacking and I’ve already got loads of exciting plans in mind.
+(EDIT: It's a shame that TATB now want you to pay for hacking suggestions, rather than having these freely available on their blog, as they did previously).

 The fabric and pattern were provided free of charge by my employer, Escape and Create.
 The finished garment will be displayed in the shop and I will be allowed to keep it afterwards.
 As always, all thoughts and opinions are my own.